-2016-17 2017-18 2018-19 Draft of Grade Level Outcomes: In the process of approval Draft of Subject Articulation: In the process of approval Science Standards Standard by Grade Level "Cheat Sheet" Math and English Textbook/Curriculum Audit Social Studies and Science Textbook/Curriculum Audit Handwriting Without Tears Feedback Form Responses to Feedback Form Vertical Alignment with resources document Shareable Vertical Alignment Document, Easier to Print Mapping Outline Creation of Common Assessments: Once the curriculum maps have been created, teacher's next steps will be to create common assessments.
+1.2-4H: Investigate summer work for curriculum developme all subject areas with teacher teams for summer of 2017.
+2016-17 2017-18 2018-19 Draft of Grade Level Outcomes: In the process of approval Draft of Subject Articulation: In the process of approval Science Standards Standard by Grade Level "Cheat Sheet" Math and English Textbook/Curriculum Audit Social Studies and Science Textbook/Curriculum Audit Handwriting Without Tears Feedback Form Responses to Feedback Form Vertical Alignment with resources document, Easier to Print Mapping Outline Creation of Curricular Maps by Grade Level and/or Content Teams Creation of Common Assessments: Once the curriculum maps have been created, teacher's next steps will be to create common assessments.
 These assessments do not have to be major assessments, but should be supportive of the standards and their learning outcomes.

-1.2-41: Increase of \$1000 per teacher for PD starting in 2016/17 aligned to standards and PD plan.
+1.2-4I: Increase of \$1000 per teacher for PD starting in 2016/17 aligned to standards and PD plan.
 2016-17 2017-18 2018-19 Admin-team share information with teachers Follow up with, TEA: teacher support Implement review and sharing expectation for teachers: bring back and share/train staff in the schools